Teenage pregnancy: United States

 In 2001, the teenage birth rate in the US was the highest in the developed world, and the teenage abortion rate is also high.
-In 2005 in the US, the majority (57%) of teen pregnancies resulted in a live birth, 27% ended in an induced abortion, and 16% in a fetal loss.
+In 2005, 57% of teen pregnancies resulted in a live birth, 27% ended in an induced abortion, and 16% in a fetal loss.
 The US teenage pregnancy rate was at a high in the 1950s and has decreased since then, although there has been an increase in births out of wedlock.

-The teenage pregnancy rate decreased significantly in the 1990s; this decline manifested across all racial groups, although teenagers of African-American and Hispanic descent retain a higher rate, in comparison to that of European-Americans and Asian-Americans.
-The Guttmacher Institute attributed about 25% of the decline to abstinence and 75% to the effective use of contraceptives.
-While in 2006 the US teen birth rate rose for the first time in fourteen years, it reached a historic low in 2010: 34.3 births per 1,000 women aged 15–19.
-As of 2017, the birth rate for teen pregnancy from girls ages 15–19 was at 18.8 per 1,000 women between this age group.
-Given a teenage girl population of 10 million females (aged 15–19, in 2020), this would translate to ~190,000 births per year.
+The teenage pregnancy rate decreased significantly in the 1990s.
+This decline was across all racial groups.
+Teenagers of African-American and Hispanic descent retain a higher rate of teen pregnancy, in comparison to that of European-Americans and Asian-Americans.
+In 2006, the Guttmacher Institute attributed about 25% of the decline to abstinence and 75% to the effective use of contraceptives.

+In 2006, the US teen birth rate rose for the first time in fourteen years.
+In 2010, it reached a historic low: 34.3 births per 1,000 women aged 15–19.
+In 2017, the birth rate for girls ages 15–19 was 18.8 per 1,000.
+Given a teenage girl population of 10 million females, aged 15–19, in 2020, this would translate to ~190,000 births per year.

-The Latina teenage pregnancy rate is 75% higher pregnancy rate than the national average.
+In 2009, the Latina teenage pregnancy rate was 75% higher than the national average.

-The latest data from the US shows that the states with the highest teenage birthrate are Mississippi, New Mexico and Arkansas while the states with the lowest teenage birthrate are New Hampshire, Massachusetts and Vermont.
+In 2012, the states with the highest teenage birthrates were Mississippi, New Mexico and Arkansas.
+In 2012, the states with the lowest teenage birthrate were New Hampshire, Massachusetts and Vermont.

 Canada

-The Canadian teenage birth trended towards a steady decline for both younger (15–17) and older (18–19) teens in the period between 1992 and 2002; it further dropped by a factor of more than 2-fold between 2000 and 2020 (from 20.1 per 1000 women in 2000 to 8.4 in 2020).
-Still, in Canada, the stability of familial structure significantly influences the risk of teenage pregnancy.
-Experiencing one or more episodes of poverty before the age of 13 made young Canadian girls 75% to 90% more vulnerable to teenage pregnancy.
+Between 1992 and 2002, the Canadian teenage birth rate steadily declined for both younger (15–17) and older (18–19) teens.
+It dropped from 20.1 per 1,000 women in 2000, to 8.4 in 2020.
+In Canada, the stability of familial structure significantly influences the risk of teenage pregnancy.
+In a 2018 study, experiencing one or more episodes of poverty before the age of 13 made young Canadian girls 75% to 90% more vulnerable to teenage pregnancy.